mfuroyama/nodeVISTAClients/rpcClient/README.md

 # RPC Interface Clients

 Example clients that show how to use the nodeVISTA RPC interface.
+Review equivalent clients in _services_ to see how much easier the services interface is.

 These clients run on your __host__ machine (__not__ the nodeVISTA VM) and use _ES6 Promises_.